Greater Seattle's Bellevue (Shopping) Square

 The Sterling Entertainment Organization Bel-Vue Theatre opened on March 20, 1946.
 A 1-level (20,000 square foot), Seattle-based Frederick & Nelson welcomed first shoppers on August 20, 1946.
 This store was the first suburban shopping center branch of Chicago-based Marshall Field & Company (with F & N having been a subsidiary since 1929).

-In March 1953, the complex became part of the newly-incorporated city of Bellevue.
+In March 1953, the shopping complex became part of the newly-incorporated city of Bellevue.
 Additional stores were added over the following years.
 Frederick & Nelson moved into a 3-level (158,000 square foot) building on August 8, 1956.
 Nordstrom's Shoes made its debut in July 1958.
 J.C.
 Penney dedicated a 3-level (52,200 square foot) store on August 7, 1958.

 By the late 1960s, the "SHOPPING" reference had been dropped from the official name of BELLEVUE SQUARE.
 It had been expanded into a fifty-store retail hub.
 Tenants included Karl Larson's Village Shoes, Florsheim Shoes, Mamselle & Mr. Paul's Hair Design, Pacific National Bank and a J.J.
 Newberry 5 & 10.
 A 2-level (67,500 square foot) Nordstrom Best was dedicated on November 5, 1967.
 This store was refitted with a Nordstrom nameplate in December 1972.

-Major retail hubs in the BELLEVUE SQUARE trade area included CROSSROADS CENTER (1964) {3.2 miles northeast, in Bellevue}, TOTEM LAKE MALL (1973) {6.5 miles northeast, in Kirkland}, FACTORIA MALL (1975) {3 miles southeast, also in Bellevue} and -eventually- REDMOND TOWN CENTER (1997) {5.2 miles northeast, in Redmond}.
+Major shopping centers in the BELLEVUE SQUARE trade area included CROSSROADS CENTER (1964) {3.2 miles northeast, in Bellevue}, TOTEM LAKE MALL (1973) {6.5 miles northeast, in Kirkland}, FACTORIA MALL (1975) {3 miles southeast, also in Bellevue} and -eventually- REDMOND TOWN CENTER (1997) {5.2 miles northeast, in Redmond}.

-Three anchor stores were built.
+Three new anchor stores were built.
 The first, a 3-level (180,000 square foot) Nordstrom, was dedicated on November 5, 1981.
 This was followed by a 3-level (200,000 square foot) J.C.
 Penney, which welcomed first shoppers on August 18, 1982.
 Seattle-based The Bon Marche opened a 3-level (180,000 square foot) store in August 1984.
 With its completion, BELLEVUE SQUARE encompassed approximately 1,090,000 leasable square feet and housed 145 stores and services.

 Frederick & Nelson closed for good on May 25, 1992.
 New York City-based Saks Fifth Avenue was courted as a replacement, but the deal fell through.
 It was, then, decided not to lease the anchor space to a single retailer.
-The building was sectioned into forty-five inline stores The first opened in August 1993.
-Eventually there would be F.A.O.
-Schwarz, Ann Taylor and Brooks Brothers.

 An auxiliary shopping complex, known as THE CORNER AT BELLEVUE SQUARE, was completed in the year 2000.
 It encompassed 120,000 square feet on 2 levels.
 Stores included Crate & Barrel, P.F.
 Chang's China Bistro and ZTejas Southwestern Grill.
 The mall now spanned 1.3 million square feet and housed over 200 stores and services.